dotnet/docs-maui/docs/get-started/installation.md

 To debug to an iOS or macOS target in Visual Studio Code:

 1. Install the version of Xcode that's required by the version of .NET MAUI that you're using.
 For information, see [Release versions](https://github.com/dotnet/maui/wiki/Release-Versions).
-The latest stable Xcode release can be downloaded from the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
+The latest stable Xcode release can be downloaded from the [Apple App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
 1. Run `xcode-select --install` in a terminal to acquire the Xcode command line tools.
+1. Open Xcode, and ensure you accept any license agreements.

 ### Android